tcollard/Smart_Grid_IOTA/README.md

 # Smart_Grid_IOTA
-PoC Smart Grid using IOTA tangle
+PoC Smart Grid using IOTA tangle and flash chanel to do micro transaction between actors

 ## CONFIG
 You need to install docker, docker-compose and create your docker machine.